 - WWT Martin mere has 800 acres of walks, talks, wildlife watching and play, perfect for kids of all ages.

 - Southport Pier is a pleasure pier which was opened in August 1860.
 It is the oldest iron pier in the country and the second-longest in Great Britain.
-There’s also 22 miles of sandy beach here!
+There are also 22 miles of sandy beach here!
+Side note: Southport Pier is currently closed however, you can walk a huge distance from Waterloo Lakes (see the statues at low tide) up to Formby.
+The sands at Southport are still huge but there’s no pier currently.
+There are big sand dunes between Formby and Southport that kids can climb.

 - The Daniel Adamson Historic 1903 Steam Vessel, nicknamed ‘The Danny‘ is a moving boat where you can travel, float, celebrate and learn about the steam age.